bryansmullen/fidil/readme.md

 ![Valid CSS](http://jigsaw.w3.org/css-validator/images/vcss)CSS Validated without errors on 19 May 2020

+Results were recorded in the [Validation Testing Chart](testing/testing-charts/validation.png)

 #### Modelled Device Testing

 To test the layout on multiple devices, Google Chrome DevTools is used to simulate the size of multiple devices and screen ratios.
 Screen responsiveness has been noted to ensure the correct screen ratio was delivered, links are tested by clicking through, images are checked to ensure they displayed correctly on all devices, and the website as a whole is checked to ensure everything renders as expected.
-Any faults or issues were noted in the [testing spreadsheet](https://github.com/bryansmullen/fidil/blob/master/pre-production/Fidil%20Testing%20Chart.pdf).
+Any faults or issues were noted in the [Device Testing Chart](testing/testing-charts/device-compatibility.png)

 The following device dimensions are tested: